Congrats, Illinois: You get an ‘A’ for social distancing

 ROCKFORD, Ill.
-(WTVO) — You get an ‘A’ for social distancing, Illinois.
+(WTVO/WMBD) — You get an ‘A’ for social distancing, Illinois.
 That’s according to data from your phone.

 According to location data and analytics firm Unacast, Illinoisans are staying home during the coronavirus pandemic, in an effort to slow the spread of the disease.

-In our region, DeKalb and McHenry residents are doing the best at observing Gov. JB Pritzker’s Shelter-in-Place order, receiving A grades.
-DeKalb had a 43% decrease, McHenry 48%.

-Winnebago County received a ‘B’ score for a 38% drop in distance traveled.
+In the central Illinois region, Peoria County received a ‘B’ for observing Gov. J.B.
+Pritzker’s Shelter-in-Place order, with a -38.96% change in the average of distance traveled.

-Boone County and Lee County received a ‘C’ for a 29% and 23% decrease, respectively.

-Ogle County received the worst grade, a ‘D’ for a 17% decrease.
+McLean County, Marshall County, Putnam County, Livingston County, and Knox County also received a ‘B.’

+Woodford County, Tazewell County, Fulton County, Mason County, received an ‘A.’ LaSalle County received a ‘C.’

 According to a press release, Unacast uses anonymous device location data, map data, and intelligence for clients in retail, tourism, real estate, transportation, and marketing industries.